MicrosoftEdge/MSEdgeExplainers/DevTools/SourceHash/explainer.md

 ### Privacy

 There are not likely to be any privacy considerations.
+It is conceivable that a malicious script might be able to brute-force, e.g., a script that contains personally identifiable information, by using the hash.
+However, SHA-256 balances the computational need required to take advantage of such an attack, the infrequent occurrence of such programming patterns as this, and the unlikely case in which a malicious script would be able to inject itself to monitor for errors to parse stacks in this way.

 ### Security